Pulmonary Rehabilitation Program

 What is a pulmonary rehabilitation program?

 For people with chronic obstructive pulmonary disease (COPD), taking part in a pulmonary rehabilitation program can be very helpful.
-During the program, patients learn about the disease and how to manage it in the best possible way.
-All patients with COPD are strongly encouraged to take part in one of these programs.
-Healthcare providers can give patients the information about how to enroll.
+During the program, people learn about the disease and how best manage it.
+All people with COPD are strongly encouraged to take part in one of these programs.
+Your doctor can give you information about how to enroll.

-Each pulmonary rehabilitation program is a little different, but there are key parts that a good and complete program will cover:
+Each pulmonary rehab program is a little different.
+However, any good and complete program will cover:1

 - Breathing strategies

 - Lifestyle changes for preventing COPD flare-ups

 - Coping with the emotional impact of COPD

 What are breathing strategies?